racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/CheckOutMercurialRepo.md

+@metadata title=Check Out Mercurial Repo
+@metadata tagstring=checkout mercurial repository

-## How to Check Out a Mercurial Repository in PyLabs
+# How to Check Out a Mercurial Repository in PyLabs

 To check out a mercurial repository in PyLabs, use this one-liner in the Q-Shell: